gmcmillan100/docs/pygarden.md

 God shows me the life cycle where plants grow, reproduce, die, and rise to live again.

 I gain insights in the pyGarden.
 For example, one carrot flower is a seed pod, containing 100s of seeds.
+See the center picture above.
 God teaches me that he likes multiplication and reproduction for the next generation.
 God thinks big.
 He is not small minded and neither should I be in the way I live my life.

 Here, each living cell in my body receives nutritious super foods from God.
 He is the hand that feeds me, all organic, heirloom, without a hint of genetic modification.
 I am whole and complete with each tasty mouthful.